kfu02/dotfiles/README.md

 Dotfile backup and installation for my personal use.
 Feel free to take whatever interests you (nearly all of it is taken from someone else, anyhow).

-## Installation (For Me)
+## Brief Install List

 **Disclaimer:** this is not meant to be installed by someone else, so if it's buggy or the instructions are vague, that's why.

-### Homebrew

-Follow instructions at their website.

-### zsh
+### Ubuntu-only

-Linux: `sudo apt-get install zsh`
+*These are installed by default on MacOS.*

-(Then search "how to make zsh default shell" and follow directions.)
+ - zsh: `sudo apt install zsh`.
+Then search "how to make zsh default shell" and follow instructions.

-MacOS: zsh is already default shell.

-### Terminal Colorscheme
+ - git: `sudo apt install git`.

+### Both MacOS & Ubuntu

+First, `git clone` this repo as `~/.dotfiles`.

+ - Homebrew: Follow instructions from [their website](https://brew.sh/).
-Currently on Atom One Dark clones.
-Search for "iterm2/GNOME One Dark themes" and follow instructions to install.
+ - Terminal Colorscheme: Search for "iterm2/GNOME One Dark themes" and follow instructions.

-### Neovim

-Install with `brew install neovim`.
+ - Neovim: `brew install neovim`.
 (This binds neovim to nvim too.)

-### Nvim Plugins

-Follow instructions from the [GitHub page](https://github.com/junegunn/vim-plug#neovim).
-Then open neovim and run `:PlugInstall` to install neovim plugins.
+ - Vim-Plug: Follow instructions from the [GitHub page](https://github.com/junegunn/vim-plug#neovim).

-### Other dependencies
+ - Nvim Plugins: Open nvim and run `:PlugInstall`.
+ - Other:

 Search for `dependency:` in this repo to find all dependencies.

 **ripgrep:** Needed by Telescope. `brew install ripgrep`.
 **nodeJS:** Needed by coc.nvim. `brew install node`.

+Double-check all plugins in neovim are working correctly with `:checkhealth`.

 ## Structure